-Gov. Inslee tests positive for COVID, with ‘very mild symptoms’
+Gov. Inslee and Lt.
+Gov. Heck both tests positive for COVID, with ‘mild but unpleasant’ symptoms

-Gov. Jay Inslee has tested positive for COVID-19 and is experiencing “very mild symptoms,” including a cough, his office announced Wednesday.
+Gov. Jay Inslee and Lt.
+Gov. Denny Heck have both tested positive for COVID-19 and are working from home while experiencing mild symptoms, their offices announced Wednesday.

 Inslee, who is fully vaccinated and has had two booster shots, took a rapid antigen test that came back positive Wednesday, his office said in a news release.

+About one hour later, Heck, also vaccinated and double-boosted, announced his own positive test.
-He is working from home and consulting with his doctors to set up antiviral treatments.

-“I am experiencing very mild symptoms and am most glad I’m vaccinated and boosted,” Inslee, 71, said in a statement.
+Inslee, 71, is working from home and consulting with his doctors to set up Paxlovid antiviral treatments.
+“I am experiencing very mild symptoms and am most glad I’m vaccinated and boosted,” he said in a statement.
 “I hope others consider getting their booster because it’s very effective in preventing serious illness.”

+Heck, 69, said in a statement he is working from home with “mild but unpleasant symptoms, similar to a bad head cold.”
+He said he has begun a regimen of Paxlovid.

+Heck said he’d previously tested positive in February but experienced no symptoms.
+“Unfortunately COVID-19 reinfections can happen, and that’s another good reason to go and get that booster shot,” he said.

 Inslee’s communications director, Jaime Smith, added in a statement: “Aside from having a slight cough, the governor is feeling well and in typical good spirits.